Types of Submissions

 To facilitate the masked portion of the manuscript review process, author's name and other identifying information should only appear on the title page; the remainder of the manuscript should be written in a more generalized fashion that does not directly divulge authorship or institutional affiliation.

-Manuscript (including citations and references) must strictly follow APA style as dictated by the 6th Edition of the American Psychological Association Publication Manual (http://www.apastyle.org/).
+Manuscript (including citations and references) must strictly follow APA style as dictated by the most current edition of the American Psychological Association Publication Manual (http://www.apastyle.org/).

 JIR publishes only original manuscripts (i.e., manuscripts under review with another publication, previously published, or revised versions of previously published manuscript are not acceptable).
 In addition, copyright policies are as follows: